unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 `UnfoldSim.jl` is a Julia package used to simulate multivariate time series, with a focus on EEG, especially event-related potentials (ERPs).
 The user provides four ingredients: 1) an experimental design, with both categorical and continuous variables, 2) event basis functions specified via linear or hierarchical models, 3) an inter-event onset distribution, and 4) a noise specification. `UnfoldSim.jl` then simulates continuous EEG signals with potentially overlapping events.
 Multi-channel support via EEG-forward models is available as well. `UnfoldSim.jl` is modular, providing intuitive entrance points for individual customizations.
 The user can implement custom designs, components, onset distributions or noise types to tailor the toolbox to their needs.
 This allows support even for other modalities, e.g. single-voxel fMRI or pupil dilation signals.

 # Statement of Need
 In our work (e.g. @ehinger2019unfold, @dimigen2021regression), we often analyze data containing (temporally) overlapping events (e.g. stimulus onset and button press, or consecutive eye-fixations), non-linear effects, and complex experimental designs.
 For a multitude of reasons, we need to simulate such kind of data: Simulated EEG data is necessary to test preprocessing and analysis tools, validate statistical methods, illustrate conceptual issues, test toolbox functionalities, and find limitations of traditional analysis workflows.
-For instance, such simulation tools allow for testing assumptions of new analysis algorithms and test their robustness against any violation of these assumptions.
+For instance, such simulation tools allow for testing the assumptions of new analysis algorithms and test their robustness against any violation of these assumptions.

 While other EEG simulation toolboxes exist, they each have limitations: they are dominantly MATLAB-based, they do not simulate continuous EEG, and they offer little support for designs more complex than two conditions or with non-linear effects.